bioinf-mcb/Metagenomic-DeepFRI/README.md

 ## 💡 Usage
 ### 1. Prepare structural database
 The PDB database will be automatically downloaded and installed during first run of `mDeepFRI`.
+The PDB suffers from formatting inconsistencies, therefore during PDB alignment around 10% will fail and will be reported via `WARNING`.
+We suggest coupling PDB search with predicted databaes.

 You can download additional databases from [website](https://foldcomp.steineggerlab.workers.dev/).
 The app was tested with `afdb_swissprot_v4`.
 You can use different databases, but be mindful that computation time might increase exponentially with the size of the database.

+`ATTENTION`: Please, do not rename downloaded databases. `FoldComp` has certain inconsistencies in the way FASTA sequences are extracted ([example](https://github.com/steineggerlab/foldcomp/issues/51)), therefore pipeline was tweaked for each database.
+If database you need does not work, please report in [issues](https://github.com/bioinf-mcb/Metagenomic-DeepFRI/issues) and we will add it as soon as possible.
+Sorry for the inconvenience.

 ### 2. Download models
 Two versions of models available:
 - `v1.0` - is the original version from DeepFRI publication.
-- `v1.1` - is a version finetuned on AlphaFold models and Gene Ontology Uniprot annotations.
+- `v1.1` - is a version finetuned on AlphaFold models and machine-generated Gene Ontology Uniprot annotations.
+You can read details about `v1.1` in [ISMB 2023 presentation by Pawel Szczerbiak](https://docs.google.com/presentation/d/1Pzn_gQH5-dDImpApSoWFQNu3WByFZYWqfesplANK9hI/edit?usp=sharing)

 To download models run command:
 ```
 mDeepFRI get-models --output path/to/weights/folder -v {1.0 or 1.1}